dmlc/dgl/examples/pytorch/NGCF/README.md

 The graph dataset used in this example
 ---------------------------------------
 Gowalla: This is the check-in dataset obtained from Gowalla, where users share their locations by checking-in.
-To ensure thequality of the dataset, we use the 10-core setting, i.e., retainingusers and items with at least ten interactions
+To ensure the quality of the dataset, we use the 10-core setting, i.e., retaining users and items with at least ten interactions.

 Statistics:
 - Users: 29858